8.8 cm KwK 36: Design

-The KwK 36 was derived from the 8.8 cm FlaK 36 anti-aircraft gun by adapting/modifying it to the limited space available in tank turrets.
+The 8.8 cm KwK 36 was derived from the 8.8 cm Flak 36 anti-aircraft gun by adapting/modifying it to the limited space available in tank turrets.
 Parts of the KwK 36 were built to practically the same design as the 75 mm and 50 mm guns already used in German tanks.
 The breech ring was square in section and 320 mm on a side.
 The breech block was of vertical falling wedge type and operated semi-automatically, meaning that after firing the empty cartridge case was automatically ejected, while the breech cocked itself and remained open, ready to receive the next round.

 The "L/56" in the designation is descriptor of barrel length; the ratio of the length of the barrel in proportion to the width of the bore.
 The designation "L/56" means the barrel is 56 times 88 mm - about 4.9 m.
 The longer the tube is in relation to its bore, the higher the muzzle velocity it can generate on fixed charge.
 A longer gun barrel allows the expanding gas from the shell's charge to act on the projectile longer than a short barrel, imparting it more velocity and force.
 For the Tiger II's 8.8 cm KwK 43 L/71, barrel length is 6.25 m generating a higher velocity.